-The reflection R{pp} is computed at all depths z where the blocked log has segment boundaries, and the properties used in its calculation are the segment properties from Backus averaging, etc. The reflection is then projected onto the time axis using the current time to depth map and four-point Lagrange interpolation.
-The latter approximates the reflection by placing four suitably weighted spikes on the four nearest seismic sampling points to the projected reflection time.
+The reflection R{pp} is computed at all depths z where the blocked log has segment boundaries, and the properties used in its calculation are the segment properties from Backus averaging etc. The reflection is then projected onto the time axis using the current time to depth map and 4-point Lagrange interpolation.
+The latter approximates the reflection by placing 4 suitably weighted spikes on the 4 nearest seismic sampling points to the true projected reflection time (this is an approximation to true sinc interpolation, since sinc interpolation is far too expensive to use in an inversion/optimization problem).

-3.1.
-Contributions to the likelihood
+3.1 Contributions to the likelihood